Genusbiz/docs/developers/defining-the-application-model/tables/layout.md

 <td>

 Controls the width of a column.
-By default, the width is adjusted to fit the column label and the contents in the column (**Auto**)**.** <span style="FONT-WEIGHT: normal">To prevent the automatic width from taking up too much space, specify the maximum width in the **max characters** <span style="FONT-WEIGHT: normal">box.
+By default, the width is adjusted to fit the column label and the contents in the column (**Auto**)**.** To prevent the automatic width from taking up too much space, specify the maximum width in the **max characters** box.
 To adjust the width to fit the contents only, click **Value**.
 To specify a specific width, click **Fixed**, and then type the width of the column measured in characters.

 </td>